Why We Started Food52

 Also, we really like this stuff, and we believe there should be one place you can go to find it all.
 One place to go when you need a birthday gift for a food-obsessed friend.
 One place to look for great table linens.
 One place to window-shop and daydream.

 We won't have everything at once.
 Some of our favorite companies will launch new items with us, and we'll collaborate with others to create entirely new products exclusively for us.
 Creating something great doesn't happen overnight.
-We'll release new collections every week, until our larder is stocked.
+We'll release new products often, until our larder is stocked.
 It'll take time, and we'll depend on – and we look forward to -- your ideas, feedback, and support.
-So get ready for some inspiration and come hang out with us when the doors open!
+So get ready for some inspiration and come hang out!

 Our Cooking Manifesto